peteroupc/peteroupc.github.io/approxtheory.md

 [^36]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

 [^37]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).

+[^38]: I suspect that, whenever $L$ is a linear operator that maps continuous functions on a closed interval to functions of that kind, $L$ can be written as a difference between two positive linear operators.
+But I have not seen a proof of that statement; Acu et al. ("[**Grüss-type and Ostrowski-type inequalities in approximation theory**](https://doi.org/10.1007/s11253-011-0548-2)", Ukr Math J 63, 843–864, 2011) give a similar statement but without proof.

+[^39]: G.G.
+Lorentz, "Inequalities and saturation classes for Bernstein polynomials", 1963.